 There is one course of study for the AM in Film and Media Studies.
 There is no thesis option in this degree.
 Students complete 36 semester units (12 courses) defined by the three areas listed below.
-During their final semester of course work, students take a comprehensive written examination and meet with the examining committee for an oral defense.
+During their final semester of courses, students take a comprehensive written examination and meet with the examining committee for an oral defense.
 The examining committee will consist of the DGS, the student's adviser, and one other faculty member, core or affiliated in Film and Media Studies.
-These exams are based on reading and screening lists as well as on course work.
+These exams are based on reading and screening lists as well as on courses.
 The student must meet expectations for broad knowledge of the field appropriate for a master's degree student in the humanities.
-Normally, if the student expects a May graduation date, then he or she must complete the examinations by April 7 of the spring semester.
-All course work should be completed by the end of the semester in which the examination is scheduled.
+Normally, if the student expects a May graduation date, then they must complete the examinations by April 7 of the spring semester.
+All courses should be completed by the end of the semester in which the examination is scheduled.

 Area I: Required Courses (15 units total)

-The requirements for Area I may be fulfilled through the following course work:
+The requirements for Area I may be fulfilled through the following courses:

 - Visual Analysis